mica-web/mica-web.github.io/collections/_learn/00_tools/zoom.md

 # {{ page.topic }}

 All our sync-up meetings will be via [Zoom](https://zoom.us/).
-You do **not** need to install anything to use Zoom, but the meeting security restrictions **will require you [sign up for a Zoom account](https://zoom.us/signup)**.
+You do _not_ need to install anything to use Zoom, but the meeting security restrictions **will require you [sign up for a Zoom account](https://zoom.us/signup)**.

 It's optional to [install the Zoom app](https://zoom.us/download), but it definitely offers a better experience, so I recommend doing so.
-If you're installing Zoom on your laptop or desktop computer, you want to download the **Zoom Client for Meetings**:
+If you're installing Zoom on your laptop or desktop computer, you want to download the <b>Zoom Client for Meetings</b>:

 [![Screenshot of the download section for the Zoom Client for Meetings.]({{ ip | append: 'zoom_desktop.png' }})](https://zoom.us/download){: .u-link-reset }